bbrowning/crc-operator/README.md

 ## Create a CRC cluster

-Clone this repo, copy your OpenShift pull secret into a file called `pull-secret`, and run the commands below.
+Copy your OpenShift pull secret into a file called `pull-secret`, and run the commands below.
 You can substitute any name for your CRC cluster in place of `my-cluster` and any namespace in place of `crc` in the commands below.

+Valid CRC bundle names are `ocp445`, `ocp450rc1`, and `ocp450rc2`.

 Create a crc namespace: